What Is Infant Attachment And How Can It Affect The Mental Health Of A Baby?

 Your baby can't tell you in words what they need, so you need to notice their discomfort and distress.
 When they're fussy, check them to see if you can do anything to make them more comfortable physically.
 Notice when they need to be comforted and when they're in a playful mood.
 Also, be aware of when they're hungry or anxious so that you can respond to them appropriately.

-Meet their needs promptly and reliably
+Meet their physical, emotional, and mental health needs promptly and reliably

 What your child needs most from you is to meet their survival needs.
 If you can find out why they're distressed, the next step is to provide them with the necessary resources to meet those needs.